Twenty-fifth Amendment to the United States Constitution: Kennedy assassination

 By the 1960s, medical advances had made it increasingly plausible that an injured or ill president might live a long time while incapacitated.
-The assassination of John F. Kennedy in 1963 underscored the need for a clear procedure for determining presidential disability, particularly since the new president, Lyndon B. Johnson, had once suffered a heart attack and—with the office of vice president to remain vacant until the next term began on January 20, 1965—the next two people in the line of succession were the 71-year-old speaker of the House, John McCormack, and the 86-year-old Senate president pro tempore, Carl Hayden.
+The assassination of John F. Kennedy in 1963 underscored the need for a clear procedure for determining presidential disability, particularly since the new president, Lyndon B. Johnson, had once suffered a heart attack and—with the office of vice president to remain vacant until the next term began on January 20, 1965—the next two people in the line of succession were the 71-year-old speaker of the House, John W. McCormack, and the 86-year-old Senate president pro tempore, Carl Hayden.
 Senator Birch Bayh succeeded Kefauver as chairman of the Subcommittee on Constitutional Amendments and set about advocating a detailed amendment dealing with presidential disability.

 Bayh–Celler proposal

-On January 6, 1965, Senator Birch Bayh proposed S.J.
+On January 6, 1965, Bayh proposed S.J.
 Res.
 1 in the Senate and Representative Emanuel Celler (Chairman of the House Judiciary Committee) proposed H.J.
 Res.
 1 in the House of Representatives.
 Their proposal specified the process by which a president could be declared "unable to discharge the powers and duties of his office", thereby making the vice president an acting president, and how the president could regain the powers of his office.
 Their proposal also provided a way to fill a vacancy in the office of vice president before the next presidential election.

-This was as opposed to the Keating–Kefauver proposal, which provided neither for filling a vacancy in the office of vice president before the next presidential election nor a process for determining presidential disability.
+This was as opposed to the Keating–Kefauver proposal, which provided processes neither for filling a vacancy in the office of vice president before the next presidential election nor for determining presidential disability.
 In 1964, the American Bar Association endorsed the type of proposal Bayh and Celler advocated.
 On January 28, 1965, President Johnson endorsed S.J.
 Res.
 1 in a statement to Congress.
 The proposal received bipartisan support.

-On February 19, the Senate passed the amendment, but the House passed a different version of the amendment on April 13.
+The Senate passed the amendment on February 19, but the House passed a different version of the amendment on April 13.
 On April 22 it was returned to the Senate with revisions.
 There were four areas of disagreement between the House and Senate versions: